 If you don’t know these, contact your host.
 Explain that you’re trying to use an FTP client and ask them for the credentials you need.

-3. Once connected, you’ll see a window with all the files on your server listed (much like you would see your files listed on your computer).
-Drill down if needed.
+- Once you input the login details and are connected, you’ll see a window with all the files on your server listed, much like you would see your files listed on your computer.
+Drill down if needed, just as you would for folders on your computer.